-We’ve already learned about the Aztec legend of the long night (that actually lasted for several years), let’s look at a couple of others.
+We’ve already learned about the Aztec legend of the long night (that actually lasted for several years), so let’s look at a couple of the others.

 Rimmer cites the story of Emperor Yao.
-This story first appeared in 1733 in a book by J. Hübner (Kurtze Fragen aus der Politischen Historia) and has been cited by Christians ever since.
+Yao’s story first appeared in 1733 in a book by J. Hübner (Kurtze Fragen aus der Politischen Historia) and has been cited by Christians ever since.

 Chinese history speaks of Yao, their king, declaring that in his reign the sun stood so long above the horizon that it was feared the world would have been set on fire.